-In 2007, the National Highway Traffic Safety Administration published a research report detailing airbag injury statistics for adults and children.
+In 2017, the National Highway Traffic Safety Administration (NHTSA) published a research report detailing airbag injury statistics for adults and children.
 The study found that:

-- 172 children suffered from serious injuries from airbags
+- Over 170 children suffered from severe injuries from airbags

-In addition, the NHTSA has also released these statistics in regards to airbags and their dangers:
+Also, the NHTSA has released these statistics regarding airbags and their dangers:

-- Over 50 manufacturers have recalled at least one type of car due to defects in airbags Installed in steering wheels and dashboards
+- Over fifty auto manufacturers have Issued airbag recalls on at least one type of car due to airbag defects in airbags Installed in steering wheels and dashboards

-- Over 570,000 airbags have been released in the front passenger seat
+- Over 570,000 airbag deployments have been reported in the front passenger seat

-- The majority of individuals who die as a result of airbag injuries are children
+- Most individuals who die because of airbag injuries are children

 - Eye injuries